Galapagos hawk: Description

 The young hawks however appear quite different from the adults in that they are well camouflaged with an overall brown appearance with varying amounts of striping below and paler mottling above.
-Their eyes are light grey-brown, and the beak black, blue-grey at its base.
+Their eyes are light grey-brown, and the beak is black, blue-grey at its base.
 The cere is grey-green, the feet pale yellow-green.
 When the immature plumage becomes badly worn, the pale areas become almost white.

 The Galapágos hawk has broad wings and a broad tail.
 It is an apex predator and possesses excellent vision.
 Their young appear different from adults because they are darker and have camouflage which aids them in remaining protected from potential predators until they are fully grown.

 Habitat and diet

-This hawk lives mainly on insects such as locusts and giant centipedes, as well as small lava lizards, snakes, and rodents.
-It is not uncommon for it to take marine and land iguanas, Galápagos sea lion pups, and sea turtle and tortoise hatchlings.
-This predator has also been spotted near nesting areas of swallow-tailed gulls, where it steals eggs as well as young.
-Even extremely rancid carrion is picked apart by their sharp, forceful beaks.
-Their feet and talons are also strong like those of the closely related variable hawk and white-tailed hawk.
+This hawk lives mainly on insects such as locusts and giant centipedes, as well as racer snakes (Alsophis spp.), lava lizards (Microlophus albemarlensis), and both native and introduced species of rodents, including Galápagos rice rats (Aegialomys galapagoensis), house mice (Mus musculus), and black rats (Rattus rattus).
+It is not uncommon for it to take marine iguanas (Amblyrhynchus cristatus).
+Most of the marine iguana prey are mainly hatchlings and juveniles but occasionally adults, especially nesting females.
+The Galapagos hawk can kill relatively large individuals, which can weigh at least equal to the hawk's own weight or even heavier.
+Hatchlings of tortoise, sea turtle, and land iguanas are additionally taken, as well as young of Galápagos sea lions, feral pigs, and goats.
+Arboreal prey include Galapagos Doves (Zenaida galapagoensis), Galapagos Mockingbirds (Mimus parvulus), and Darwin's finches (Geospiza spp. & Camarhynchus spp.), from their egg to full-grown adults.
+This predator has also been observed to take seabirds such as Galapagos Shearwaters (Puffinus subalaris), and eggs and nestlings of swallow-tailed gulls (Creagrus furcatus).
+Regular predation on blue-footed booby (Sula nebouxii) nestlings, which can weigh around 1280g, has been reported.
+Aside from live prey, carrions are additionally taken, from dead seals to fish scraps.

 Hunting in groups of two or three, the hawks soar at a height of 50 to 200 m in the sky.
 When one of the birds spots prey or a rotting carcass, they signal to the other members.
 The dominant hawk of the group feeds from the prey until it is satisfied, as the other hawks in the family group submissively wait their turn to feed.
 It prefers to perch on a lava outcrop or high branch when hunting, yet it also spends some of its time on the ground.

 Fearless of man, the young especially being quite curious, often wandering around human camps and scavenging for scraps of food.
 In 1845, Charles Darwin wrote:

-"A gun is here almost superfluous; for with the muzzle I pushed a hawk out of the branch of a tree..."
+A gun is here almost superfluous; for with the muzzle I pushed a hawk out of the branch of a tree...